cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix Tanh(SparseMatrix x)
           SparseColVec Tanh(SparseColVec x)
           SparseRowVec Atanh(SparseRowVec x)
-   Param:
+   Parameters:
+       x:
-      | x:  A double-precision floating-point number representing the value for which to calculate the hyperbolic tangent.
+         A double-precision floating-point number representing the value for which to calculate the hyperbolic tangent.
    Returns:
        The hyperbolic tangent of a number.
    Example: